You'll pay between $150 and $5,000 for professional burst pipe repairs

 Let your faucets drip when you plan to be out of the house during an extreme cold snap.

-Update your home's insulation if you're frequently fighting extreme drafts in winter.
+Update your home's insulation if you’re frequently fighting extreme winter drafts.

 Schedule an inspection if you suspect your main line is clogged.

-Additionally, get to know your home insurance policy before a pipe freezes or bursts.
+Additionally, get to know your homeowners insurance before a pipe freezes or bursts.
 Water damage is commonly covered for something like a burst pipe, but there are caveats in every policy.
-Some policies will not cover burst pipes and related damage if it occurred due to the lack of maintenance.
+Some policies will not cover burst pipes and related damage if they occur due to a lack of maintenance.

 Yes, a burst pipe is considered one of the most common types of home emergencies.
 Turn off the water supply to your house and call a local plumber the moment you suspect a burst pipe.
 Not only can a frozen or broken pipe leave you without water, but the break can lead to water damage, structural issues, and mold.